AcuGIS/Tile-Portal/docs/source/createdb.rst

 You can create a new empty PostGIS database or create a PostGIS database from a data file or backup.

+You can also connect to any existing PostGIS database you may have.

 Create Empty Database